rust-console/gba/README.md

 coverage of all the parts of the GBA.
 Until that's done, unfortunately the book will be in a rather messy state.

+**Branches:**

+* `master` is the code that's on crates.io, though maybe the book has been updated since then.
+* `dev` is the hopefully more settled parts of the next version.
+* Anything else is just stuff scratch space basically.

 ## What's Missing

 The following major GBA features are still missing from the crate: